Uniform bounds for norms of sums of independent random functions: Introduction

-Note that $\{\xi_w, w\in\cW\}$ is the {\em empirical process}.
-In the sequel we refer to $\{\eta_w, w\in\cW\}$ as the {\em regression--type process} as it naturally appears in nonparametric estimation of regression functions.
-In the regression context $X_i$ are the design variables while $\e_i$ are the random noise variables.
+Note that $\{\xi_w, w\in\cW\}$ is the \textit{empirical process}.
+In the sequel, we refer to $\{\eta_w, w\in\cW\}$ as the \textit{regression-type process} as it\vadjust{\goodbreak} naturally appears in nonparametric estimation of regression functions.
+In the regression context,~$X_i$ are the design variables, $\e_i$ are the random noise variables.